 Of course nothing comes for free, and in the case of a heat pump it uses electricity to drive the compressor to compress the refrigerant.
 In a well-designed water-source heat pump system for every 1 kWh of electrical energy consumed 4 or 5 kWh of thermal energy is produced – this would be a so-called ‘Coefficient of Peformance’ or CoP of 4 or 5.
 This can make it extremely attractive if you have a suitable water body next to a building you want to heat.

-Note that a heat pump can also work in reverse as an air conditioner and will benefit from the same energy-amplification effect – in this case it behaves exactly like a giant fridge where the inside of the building is the inside of the fridge.
+Note that some heat pumps can also work in reverse as an air conditioner and will benefit from the same energy-amplification effect – in this case it behaves exactly like a giant fridge where the inside of the building is the inside of the fridge.
 This is especially attractive for commercial buildings with large air conditioning loads in the summer and large heating bill in winter; a heat pump can deliver benefits year-round.

 To encourage this technology, heat pump projects in the UK are supported by the Government’s Renewable Heat Incentive (RHI).
 For a single domestic property, this pays around 19 pence per kWh of heat delivered by the heat pump, guaranteed for 7 years.
 For larger domestic or commercial projects, the rate is tiered depending on usage but equates to around 9 pence per kWh, guaranteed for 20 years.